10 Things I Wish I Knew Before Homeschooling

 You know your child best and are qualified to teach them!

 You know your child and their needs better than anyone.
-And you don’t have to be a teacher to teach them.
 You probably already do know more than you think you do, but you also have a ton of resources available to teach.
 There are fully scripted curriculums, there are classes that can be outsourced, there are classes you can take together and other instructions available for things.
 As a homeschool parent, you don’t have to be an expert.
 No teacher has all the answers, but they know where to find them.
 As we look for answers while teaching our kids, we are teaching them how to be lifelong learners.
 You will make mistakes but that doesn’t mean you are a bad parent or homeschooler.

 8. All kids are different.
 (20:16)